 If you’re up before dawn, you should easily see the Gemini twin stars, Castor and Pollux, in the vicinity of Jupiter.
-Although Castor and Pollux are respectfully bright stars, they pale next Jupiter.
+Although Castor and Pollux are bright stars, they pale next Jupiter.
 Still, you’ll enjoy picking them out.
 Castor and Pollux are noticeable on the sky’s dome for being bright and close together.
 The two stars are similar in brightness, though Pollux is actually the brighter of the two.
 They make an elongated triangle with Jupiter now before dawn, as seen from around the world.

 In our western mythology, Castor and Pollux depict the heads of mythological twins, the sons of Zeus and Leda.
-These two stars have been labeled as twins throughout history.
+These two stars have been labeled as twins throughout history and in many cultures.
 The Arabs referred to them as the “two peacocks” and the Hindus as the “twin deities.”
 If you see them in the sky, you’ll know why; they really are noticeably bright and close together on the sky’s dome.